Can I Get a BBL If I'm Skinny? Yes—Here's How

 Unlike implants, a BBL relies entirely on having enough healthy fat cells to safely harvest and re-inject.

-Can You Be “Too Skinny” for a BBL?
+Am I "Too Skinny" to Get a BBL?

 There is no universal weight, BMI, or clothing size cutoff for a BBL.
 Instead, surgeons evaluate: